 We can easily conclude that the number of requests for karmada-apiserver will be N times that of configuration in karmada-agent(N=

 #Num of clusters).

-Therefore, in the scenario of a large number of Pull mode clusters, we recommand increasing the
+Therefore, in the scenario of a large number of Pull mode clusters, we recommend increasing the

 --max-mutating-requests-inflight in karmada-apiserver and